 Getting stuck choosing the best greenhouse?
 There are many factors to consider, and a variety of options available when it comes to greenhouse setup and design.
 In this post, I’ll break down and explain some key elements to keep in mind when browsing for your first greenhouse.

 One of the first considerations is size.
 Before taking the plunge on a particular model, you’ll want to have your greenhouse site in mind.
 Pick an open spot with full access to sun.
-Generally speaking, a greenhouse on the larger end of your range is ideal, which will allow more flexibility and expansion in the future.
+Generally speaking, a greenhouse with a retractable roof is ideal, which will allow more flexibility and expansion in the future.
 Even if you simply want a spot for starting your seedlings, you’ll still find that having an extra 10 or 20 square feet will give you more breathing room and workspace, and it might encourage you to expand to a new gardening territory.

 Greenhouse glazing material